 A guide from your travel agency must accompany you at all times while you are in Iran and will usually meet you at the border or airport.
 US citizens must stay with their guide.
 Separating from the guide may result in police intervention and questioning.
 Make sure to work closely with your travel agency to include every desired destination in your itinerary, since you will not be able to strike out and explore on your own.
 The agency will include any transportation in the package.

 There is no Iranian Embassy in the United States.
 How will I get my visa?

 Although Iran doesn’t have an official embassy in Washington, DC, there is an Iranian “interest section” at the Pakistan Embassy that handles Iranian visa requests.
 If you don’t live in the DC area, you’ll need to send your passport, application form and passport photos by mail (e.g., DHL, FedEx, etc.) with a prepaid return envelope.

 Or, if you are abroad with your American passport you can pick up your visa at an Iranian consulate abroad.
 You just need to specify which consulate location when you apply for the authorization number.
 Just consult your Iran travel agent and be sure everything is Ok and they didn’t change any rules.

-You need to apply for visa now??
+Do you need to apply for a visa now??
 CLICK HERE

 We invite you to watch this video that one American guy, one American young lady, and one Australian involved the tour in Iran